 The Children of Lir: A Fascinating Irish Legend

 The Relation between the Irish Mythology Cycles and the Characters of the Children of Lir

-In fact, some of the characters may belong to other cycles.
+Some of the characters may belong to other cycles.
 Characters in Irish mythology are not bound to only one cycle; they can appear in stories across multiple cycles.
-For example, Aoife has her own legends covering her background and other adventures.
+For example, Aoife has her legends covering her background and other adventures.

-There are four main cycles in Irish mythology, but the Children of Lir tale involves only two of them: the Mythological Cycle and the Ulster Cycle.
+Irish mythology has four primary cycles, but the Children of Lir tale involves only two: the Mythological Cycle and the Ulster Cycle.
 The characters featured in the legend belong to these two cycles only.
-Being from these cycles does not reveal the characters’ roles in the story, but it can provide more insight into their backgrounds in Irish mythology.
+Their being from these cycles does not reveal their roles in the story, but it can provide more insight into their backgrounds in Irish mythology.

-It may help you to think of the cycles of Irish mythology as eras or time periods.
-A person can live through many eras in their life, and this is even more true for supernatural deities who can live for centuries.
+It may help you think of Irish mythology’s cycles as eras or time periods.
+A person can live through many eras, even more true for supernatural deities who can live for centuries.
 This is why some characters appear across multiple cycles.

+The Children of Lir: A Fascinating Irish Legend